 Another reason for choosing both extensions is if you plan to expand your business overseas and will require a separate website for international customers.
 Having both gives you the ability to serve local customers through your .COM.AU website and international customers through your .COM site.
 Reserving both extensions is also a viable way to protect your brand and stop copycat competitors from popping up and stealing your hard earned goodwill.

-Now that you have a better idea of what domain name is best for your business, visit our Domain Name page to register your domain name or use our Bulk Registration Tool to register multiple extensions at once.
+Now that you have a better idea of what domain name is best for your business, visit our Domain Name page to register your domain name.